Eat the Rainbow Recipe Cards

-Planning, planting and growing a food garden offers endless possibilities for fun with kids!
+Planning, planting and growing a food garden offers endless possibilities for fun with kids.
 They bring a sense of wonder and exploration to growing things that is delightful to share, and taking responsibility for caring for plants creates valuable learning.
 Here are some selected activities to get you started, taken from Life Lab Science Program’s wonderful resource: “Kids’Garden – 40 Fun Indoor and Outdoor Activities and Games”.
 You can refer to West Coast Seeds “How to Grow” page for easy to use information on growing specific plants.

-Making Paper Pots:
+Making Paper Pots (all ages):

 Planting a Garden Helpers Bed: